 If you live in the UK then there’s a good chance you’ll be familiar with Freeview, the UK’s free-to-air digital broadcaster.

-When it first launched in 2002 the joint venture between the UK’s biggest broadcasters was the only way to access digital television without paying a monthly subscription for either a cable or satellite subscription.
+The joint venture between the UK's biggest broadcasters was the only way to access digital television without paying a monthly subscription for cable or satellite, when it launched way back in 2002.

 In essence Freeview Play’s aim is to allow you to access all of the on-demand content you could possibly want without having to search through separate apps to find them.
 It’s all there, contained within the same TV guide.